Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Monday.md

 This page outlines how to use SpiraTest, SpiraTeam, or SpiraPlan (called Spira from here on) with *monday.com* products.
 This data sync engine lets you add new *monday.com* items to Spira as Tasks (not available in SpiraTest) and Incidents (and vice versa).
 The data sync also lets you update artifacts and items in both systems/directions.

-!!! danger "Set up data synchronization"
-    **STOP!
-Please make sure you have first read the instructions to [set up  the data sync](Setting-up-Data-Synchronization.md) before proceeding!**

 This data sync plugin can sync the following information:

 | monday.com artifact | Spira artifact |